Alfa Romeo Tipo 33

-The Alfa Romeo Tipo 33 was a sports racing prototype raced by the Alfa Romeo factory-backed team between 1967 and 1977.
-These cars took part for Sport Cars World Championship, Nordic Challenge Cup, Interserie and CanAm series.
-A small number of road going cars were derived from it in 1967, called Alfa Romeo 33 Stradale.
+The Alfa Romeo Tipo 33 was range of sports racing prototypes raced by the Alfa Romeo factory-backed team between 1967 and 1977.
+Initially it was powered by a 2 liter V8.
+Originally intended as 50 cars for Group 4 homologation, less than two dozen road going cars were derived from it in 1967, called Alfa Romeo 33 Stradale.

+Later versions had the V8 increased to the 3 liter size allowed since 1968 for Group 6 prototypes in the World Sportscar Championship, but there it had to face also 5 liter engines in Group 4 sportscars that had been built in series of 25 or more.
+Anyway, the T33/3 won three races of the 1971 World Sportscar Championship otherwise dominated by Porsche 917.

+The T33 cars took part for Sport Cars World Championship, Nordic Challenge Cup, Interserie and CanAm series.

+Alfa then moved on to a 3 liter flat-12 engine later also used in Brabham F1 cars, and in Alfas own F1 car.

-With the 33TT12 Alfa Romeo won the 1975 World Championship for Makes, and with the 33SC12 the 1977 World Championship for Sports Cars, taking the first place in all eight of the championship races.
+The 33TT12 Alfa Romeo won the 1975 World Championship for Makes, and the 33SC12 the 1977 World Championship for Sports Cars, taking the first place in all eight of the championship races.

 Alfa Romeo Tipo 33

 Alfa Romeo started development of the Tipo 33 in the early 1960s, with the first car being built in 1965.
 It was sent to Autodelta to be completed and for additional changes to be made.
 It used a straight-4 engine from the TZ2, but Autodelta fitted it with a bespoke V8 engine soon after.
 The 1995 cc V8 engine has a bank angle of 90° and is rated at 270 hp at 9,600 rpm, with a large-diameter tube frame.
 The Tipo 33 mid-engine prototype debuted on 12 March 1967 at the Belgian hillclimbing event at Fléron, with Teodoro Zeccoli taking the win for Alfa Romeo.

 The first version was nick named the “periscope” type because it had very characteristic air inlet on the roof resembling a periscope objective.
-Such air scoops were already on the 1965 Fiat Abarth OT 1300 'Periscopio' and the 1966 Chaparral 2D, while Formula One adopted these Ram Air Boxes only the early 1970s, with heights limited after the 1975 Formula One season.
+Such air scoops were already on the 1965 Fiat Abarth OT 1300 'Periscopio' and the 1966 Chaparral 2D, while Formula One adopted these Ram Air Boxes only in the early 1970s, with heights limited after the 1975 Formula One season.

 The original T33 proved unreliable and uncompetitive in the 1967 World Sportscar Championship season, its best result a 5th at the Nürburgring 1000, co-driven by Zeccoli and Roberto Bussinello.